Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/01-Intro-to-NGS-data-analysis-III.md

 ## Read count quantification

-For most downstream analyses in RNA-seq, especially differential expression, we care about how many reads aligned to a specific gene, as this tells us about the genes expression level, which we can then compare to other samples.
+For most downstream analyses in RNA-seq, especially differential expression, we care about how many reads aligned to a specific gene, as this tells us about the gene's expression level, which we can then compare to other samples.
 Inherently, this means that we want to make these data count-based, so that we can use statistical models to compare these counts between experimental conditions of interest.

 <p align="center">
 <img src="../figures/genoic-content.png" title="xxxx" alt="context"